 Examples of inadequate usage may involve the use of tokens or limited use for the sole purpose of promoting a trademark use in commerce application.
-While there is no bright line test as to whether a unit or dollar amount is sufficient to support bona fide use in the ordinary course of trade, the courts have been able to find insufficient use in cases such as a single shipment, a single sale of a handful of units, a single transaction over a period of years, etc.
+While there is no bright-line test as to whether a unit or dollar amount is sufficient to support bona fide use in the ordinary course of trade, the courts have been able to find insufficient use in cases such as a single shipment, a single sale of a handful of units, a single transaction over years, etc.

 Historically, the word “usage in trade” refers to the selling of goods or services that have crossed national (interstate) boundaries as opposed to sales made within the state (intrastate).
-Today, the distinction between interstate and intrastate is less important in the light of e-commerce and the widely accepted theory that even intrastate transactions may have an effect on interstate trade.
+Today, the distinction between interstate and intrastate is less important in the light of e-commerce and the widely accepted theory that even intrastate transactions may affect interstate trade.